coliff/popover-css-inspector/README.md

 4. All CSS properties can be hidden.
 For example, to hide font-size properties, add `data-css-inspector="hide-fs"` to the element.

+5. Optional.
+Consider adding the [`pe-none`](https://getbootstrap.com/docs/5.3/utilities/interactions/#pointer-events) class to the element to prevent the popover from being triggered by the user.

 ## How it works

 The script will look for any element with the `data-bs-custom-class="css-inspector"` attribute and add a click event listener to it.
 When clicked, it will get the element's CSS attributes and display them in a Bootstrap popover.